Guest Posts

 • Facial flushing

-• Reduced appetite, nausea and vomiting
+• Decreased appetite, nausea, and vomiting

 • Melanoma

-&#; a potentially serious form of skin
+- a potentially life-threatening type of skin

 cancer